aws/aws-parallelcluster/docs/source/configuration.rst

 max_queue_size
 """"""""""""""
-The maximum number of EC2 instances that can be launched in the cluster.
+The maximum number of EC2 instances that can be launched in the cluster for schedulers other than awsbatch.

 This defaults to 10 for the default template. ::